-The Committees at Steps 2 and 3 shall have the right to hear testimony from both parties, investigate all relevant facts and render a final and binding decision.
+The Step 2 State Committee shall have the right to hear testimony from both parties, investigate all relevant facts, and render a final and binding decision.
 Each case shall be considered on its merits and the collective bargaining agreement shall constitute the basis upon which the decision shall be rendered.
+Decisions of the Joint Pennsylvania State Committee shall not operate as precedent, unless the parties agree in writing as a part of a Step 2 decision.

-The Committees shall neither add to, subtract from, nor modify the provisions of this Agreement.
-The Committees shall be confined to the precise issue submitted, and shall have no authority to determine any other issues not so submitted.
-If the Joint Pennsylvania State Committee is unable to reach a decision by majority vote, the matter will be considered "deadlocked".
+The Committee shall neither add to, subtract from, nor modify the provisions of the Agreement.
+The Committee shall be confined to the precise issue submitted, as outlined on the original grievance form, and shall have no authority to determine any other issues not so submitted.
+If the Committee is unable to reach a decision by majority vote, the matter will be considered "deadlocked".

-STEP 4.
-An appeal from a deadlocked decision at Step 3 may be initiated by the Union, by written notice of intent to proceed to arbitration.
-This notice must be sent within fifteen (15) working days after the deadlocked decision from Step 3 to the Office of Administration (Bureau of Labor Relations, 404 Finance Building, Harrisburg, PA 17120), and the Game Commission (Human Resource Services Division).
+STEP 3.
+An appeal from a deadlocked decision at Step 2 may be initiated by the FOP by written notice of the intent to proceed to arbitration.
+This notice must be sent within 15 working days after the deadlocked decision from Step 2 to the Office of Administration, Bureau of Labor Relations, (404 Finance Building, Harrisburg, PA 17120).